Computer Vision in Robotics – An Autonomous Revolution

 2. Limited Contextual Understanding

 Current computer vision systems excel at identifying and tracking specific objects.
 However, they don’t always understand contextual information about their environments.
-We are still in pursuit of higher-level understanding that encompasses semantic recognition, scene comprehension, and predictive reasoning.
+We are still in pursuit of a higher-level understanding that encompasses semantic recognition, scene comprehension, and predictive reasoning.
 This area remains a significant focus of ongoing research and development.

 3. Data and Computational Requirements